 - num\dynos\web This configuration variable determines how many dynos are run to deal with web traffic.
 They will be transparently load-balanced, so the more web dynos are started the more simultaneous HTTP requests the stack can handle.
 If an experiment defines the channel variable to subscribe to websocket events then all of these callbacks happen on the dyno that handles the initial /launch POST, so experiments that use this functionality heavily receive significantly less benefit from increasing num\dynos\web.
 The optimum value differs between experiments, but a good rule of thumb is 1 web dyno for every 10-20 simultaneous human users. - num\dynos\worker Workers are dynos that pull tasks from a queue and execute them in the background.
 They are optimized for many short tasks, but they are also used to run bots which are very long-lived.
 Each worker can run up to 20 concurrent tasks, however they are co-operatively multitasked so a poorly behaving task can cause all others sharing its host to block.
 When running with bots, you should always pick a value of num\dynos\worker' that is at least ''0.05\number\of\bots, otherwise it is guaranteed to fail.
-In practice, there may well be experiment-specific tasks that also need to execute, and bots are more performant on underloaded dynos, so a better heuristic is 0.25\number\of\bots. - dyno\type This determines how powerful the heroku dyno that's started is.
-It applies to both web and worker dyno types.
+In practice, there may well be experiment-specific tasks that also need to execute, and bots are more performant on underloaded dynos, so a better heuristic is 0.25\number\of\bots. - dyno\type This determines how powerful the heroku dynos started by Dallinger are.
+It is applied as the default for both web and worker dyno types.
 The minimum recommended is standard-1x, which should be sufficient for experiments that do not rely on real-time coordination, such as Bartlett (1932), stories.
 Experiments that require significant power to process websocket events should consider the higher levels, standard-2x, performance-m and performance-1.
-In all but the most intensive experiments, either dyno\type or num\dynos\web should be increased, not both. - redis\size A larger value for this increases the number of connections available on the redis dyno.
+In all but the most intensive experiments, either dyno\type or num\dynos\web should be increased, not both.
+See dyno\type\web and dyno\type\worker below for information about more specific settings. - dyno\type\web This determines how powerful the heroku web dynos are.
+It applies only to web dynos and will override the default set in dyno\type.
+See dyno\type above for details on specific values. - dyno\type\worker This determines how powerful the heroku worker dynos are.
+It applies only to worker dynos and will override the default set in dyno\type..
+See dyno\type above for details on specific values.

+- redis\size A larger value for this increases the number of connections available on the redis dyno.
 This should be increased for experiments that make substantial use of websockets.
 Values are premium-0 to premium-14.
 It is very unlikely that values higher than premium-5 are useful. - duration The duration parameter determines the number of hours that an MTurk worker has to complete the experiment.
 Choosing numbers that are too short can cause people to refuse to work on a HIT.
 A deadline that is too long may give people pause for thought as it may make the task seem underpaid.
 Set this to be significantly above the total time from start to finish that you'd expect a user to take in the worst case. - base\payment The amount of US dollars to pay for completion of the experiment.
 The higher this is, the easier it will be to attract workers.